Programming-Notes-all-languages/C-Notes/Functions/Readme.md

 ## Function Declarations
 <ul>
   <li>
-    <a>C does not require that the definition of the function comes before main.
-It is good practice to declare all functions before main and then to define them after main</a>
+    <a>C does not require that the definition of the function come before main.
+It is good practice to declare all functions before main and then define them after main</a>
   </li>
   <li>
     <a>Here is the syntax for a <em>function declaration</em>: returnType functionName(parameters);</a>